Kunj1755/Demo/README.md

 # SpringMVCDemo
-This is a demo projest on Spring MVC
+This is a demo project on Spring MVC